TBD54566975/web5-js/CONTRIBUTING.md

 http-server .tbdocs/docs
 ```

-The errors can be found here
+The errors can be found at `./tbdocs/summary.md`

 _PS: You need to have docker installed on your computer._